-1. Additional operating costs that will be incurred for detouring public transportation will be reimbursed to the Regional Transit Authority (RTA).
-Exhibit IV presents the RTA's comments on the proposed Lock replacement plan.

-m.
-The RTA will be reimbursed for actual demonstrated lost revenues from reduced (or lost) ridership during periods of bridge closure.
+- 1. Additional operating costs that will be incurred for detouring public transportation will be reimbursed to the Regional Transit Authority (RTA).
+Exhibit IV presents the RTA's comments on the proposed Lock replacement plan. - m.
+The RTA will be reimbursed for actual demonstrated lost revenues from reduced (or lost) ridership during periods of bridge closure. - n.

-n.
 Through arrangements with the RTA, a plan for subsidized fares for local residents who are inconvenienced or who no longer use public transportation as a consequence of bus rerouting will be implemented.
 Just over 20% of the households in the area do not own an automobile.
 Explore a plan with the RTA, again through subsidized fares or other means, to encourage greater use of public transportation during periods of bridge closure; thus, traffic congestion will be alleviated.
-In addition, a park and ride station on the east side of the canal will be provided.

-o.
-Since, in the period following project completion, the Claiborne Avenue Bridge will require more frequent openings and, therefore, induce greater traffic congestion on Claiborne Avenue, construction of the permanent detour route connecting West Judge Perez Drive and St. Bernard Highway with Florida Avenue, as described in impact avoidance, will improve future traffic circulation across the canal and significantly reduce postconstruction traffic congestion, primarily on Caffin Avenue and Tupelo Street.
-Maintenance of this route will be the responsibility of non-Federal interests (state or local agencies). p.
-With a new, more efficient bridge at St. Claude Avenue, one would reasonably expect increased traffic on that roadway.
-This would increase vehicular exhaust emissions and, therefore, increase air pollution in the area.
-To mitigate for this, the new bridge and approach ramps (Poland Ave. to Reneys St.) at St. Claude Avenue will include light rail for streetcar use.
-The RTA's long term plans include providing street car lines to the Orleans-St. Bernard Parish Line.
-The provision of streetcars and operation and maintenance thereof will be the sole responsibility of the Regional Transit Authority (RTA) or some other agency.
+In addition, a park and ride station on the east side of the canal will be provided. - o.
+Since, in the period following project completion, the Claiborne Avenue Bridge will require more frequent openings and, therefore, induce greater traffic congestion on Claiborne Avenue, construction of the permanent detour route connecting West Judge Perez Drive and St. Bernard Highway with Florida Avenue, as described in impact avoidance, will improve future traffic circulation across the canal and significantly reduce post-construction traffic congestion, primarily on Caffin Avenue and Tupelo Street.
+Maintenance of this route will be the responsibility of non-Federal interests (state or local agencies).